GenomicsDB/GenomicsDB-Python/examples/README.md

 ## GenomicsDB simple query tool

-Note that there is `run.sh` bash script for ease of use and if you do not want to invoke the genomicsdb_query CLI directly.

 Simple GenomicsDB query tool `genomicsdb_query`, given a workspace and genomic intervals of the form `<CONTIG>:<START>-<END>`.
 The intervals at a minimum need to have the contig specified, start and end are optional. e.g chr1:100-1000, chr1:100 and chr1 are all valid.
 Start defaults to 1 if not specified and end defaults to the length of the contig if not specified.

 Assumption : The workspace should have been created with the `vcf2genomicsdb` tool or with `gatk GenomicsDBImport` and should exist.